 Application requirements: Cover letter, resume, references, and a five-page legal-writing writing sample

-The MLCP Attorney will operate on-site at Maria de los Santos Health Center and collaborate with the healthcare team to address the legal aspects of patients’ medical and social service needs that so often undermine access to care.
-The MLCP Attorney will provide generalist legal services, in the areas of health insurance access and income supports; Public Benefits (Medicaid denials etc); housing safety and security; utility shutoff prevention; family stability and child welfare issues; domestic violence and other health-harming legal issues.
+The MLCP Attorney will work on-site at Maria de los Santos Health Center and collaborate with the healthcare team to address the legal aspects of patients’ medical and social service needs that so often undermine access to care.
+The MLCP Attorney will provide generalist legal services, in the areas of health insurance access and income supports, Public Benefits (Medicaid denials, etc), housing safety and security, utility shutoff prevention, family stability and child welfare issues, domestic violence and other health-harming legal issues.

 QUALIFICATIONS: PLA seeks a candidate for the position of MLCP Attorney with the following qualifications: